 The most widely used prognostic factor model is from the Memorial Sloan Kettering Cancer Center (MSKCC).
-The model was derived from examining prognostic factors in patients (n = 463) with metastatic RCC enrolled in clinical trials and treated with IFN.
-Prognostic factors for multivariable analysis included five variables: interval from diagnosis to treatment of less than 1 year; Karnofsky performance status less than 80%; serum lactate dehydrogenase (LDH) greater than 1.5 times the upper limit of normal (ULN); corrected serum calcium greater than the ULN; and serum hemoglobin less than the lower limit of normal (LLN).
+The model was derived from examining prognostic factors in patients (n = 463) with metastatic RCC enrolled in clinical trials and treated with IFN.105 Prognostic factors for multivariable analysis included five variables: interval from diagnosis to treatment of less than 1 year; Karnofsky performance status less than 80%; serum lactate dehydrogenase (LDH) greater than 1.5 times the upper limit of normal (ULN); corrected serum calcium greater than the ULN; and serum hemoglobin less than the lower limit of normal (LLN).
 Patients with none of these factors are considered low risk or with good prognosis, those with 1 or 2 factors present are considered intermediate risk, and patients with 3 or more of the factors are considered poor risk.
-The MSKCC criteria have been additionally validated by an independent group at the Cleveland Clinic.
-92
+The MSKCC criteria have been additionally validated by an independent group at the Cleveland Clinic.107

-A prognostic model derived from a population of patients with metastatic RCC treated with vascular endothelial growth factor (VEGF)-targeted therapy has been developed, and is known as the International Metastatic RCC Database Consortium (IMDC) or Heng's model.93 This model was derived from a retrospective study of 645 patients with metastatic RCC treated with sunitinib, sorafenib, or bevacizumab plus interferon.
+A prognostic model derived from a population of patients with metastatic RCC treated with VEGF-targeted therapy has been developed, and is known as the IMDC or Heng's model.106 This model was derived from a retrospective study of 645 patients with metastatic RCC treated with sunitinib, sorafenib, or bevacizumab plus interferon.
 Patients who received prior immunotherapy (ie, received their targeted therapy as second-line treatment) also were included in the analysis.
 The analysis identified six clinical parameters to stratify patients into favorable, intermediate, and poor prognosis groups.
-Four of the five adverse prognostic factors are those previously identified by MSKCC as independent predictors of short survival: hemoglobin less than the LLN, serum corrected calcium greater than the ULN, Karnofsky performance status less than 80%, and time from initial diagnosis to initiation of therapy of less than 1 year.
-Additional, independent, adverse prognostic factors validated in this model are absolute neutrophil count greater than ULN and platelets greater than ULN.93

-Patients with none of the identified six adverse factors were in the favorable-risk category (n = 133; 22.7%) in which a median OS was not reached and a 2-year OS was 75% (95% CI, 65%-82%).
-Patients with one or two adverse factors were in the intermediate-risk category (n = 301; 51.4%) in which a median OS was 27 months and a 2-year OS was 53% (95% CI, 46%-59%).
-Finally, those patients with three to six adverse factors were in the poor-risk category (n = 152; 25.9%) in which a median OS was 8.8 months and a 2-year OS was 7% (95% CI, 2%-16%).
-93 This model was recently validated in an independent dataset.
-94
+Four of the five adverse prognostic factors are those previously identified by MSKCC as independent predictors of short survival: hemoglobin less than the LLN, serum-corrected calcium greater than the ULN, Karnofsky performance status less than 80%, and time from initial diagnosis to initiation of therapy of less than 1 year.
+Additional, independent, adverse prognostic factors validated in this model are absolute neutrophil count (ANC) greater than ULN and platelets greater than ULN.106 reached and a 2-year OS was 75% (95% Cl, 65%-82%).
+Patients with one or two adverse factors were in the intermediate-risk category (n = 301; 51.4%) in which a median OS was 27 months and a 2-year OS was 53% (95% Cl, 46%-59%).
+Finally, those patients with three to six adverse factors were in the poor-risk category (n = 152; 25.9%) in which a median OS was 8.8 months and a 2-year OS was 7% (95% Cl, 2%-16%).106 This model was validated in an independent dataset.108